 "The law of contradiction in things, that is, the law of the unity of opposites, is the fundamental law of nature and of society and therefore also the fundamental law of thought.
 It stands opposed to the metaphysical world outlook.
 It represents a great revolution in the history of human knowledge.
 According to dialectical materialism, contradiction is present in all processes of objectively existing things and of subjective thought and permeates all these processes from beginning to end; this is the universality and absoluteness of contradiction."
 [Ibid.]

-Hence, if, according to Mao, 'dialectical contradictions' govern everything, and if there is a 'contradiction' between the fSU (or China) and the capitalist world, it can't fail to be an 'external contradiction' and can't fail to be 'dialectical'.
+Hence, if, according to Mao, 'dialectical contradictions' govern everything, and if there is a 'contradiction' between the fSU (or, indeed, China) and the capitalist world, it can't fail to be an 'external contradiction' and can't fail to be 'dialectical', too.

 I fear TFB needs a crash course in joined-up thinking -- perhaps as much as he needs one in 'dialectical thinking'.

 Finally, just because someone who knows nothing about dialectics might conceivably understand the Stalin passage (although it is in considerable doubt the extent or the depth of their 'comprehension' in such circumstances) that doesn't mean Stalin's comments aren't dialectical.
 Someone could understand (at a very basic level) the comment "The Earth revolves around the Sun", while knowing very little or no science.
 That would have no bearing on the scientific nature of that comment itself.
 Indeed, someone else could claim to understand the 'law' of the transformation of quantity into quality after they had been presented with the 'boiling water' example, but I am sure TFB wouldn't concede that they had a deep understanding of that 'law' if they knew absolutely nothing about dialectics.
 Same here.

 It is rather odd, therefore, to see TFB prepared to classify something as 'dialectical' based solely on the presumed comprehensive capacities of those ignorant of dialectics!

-These are remarkably weak arguments of TFB's, even by his own rather low standards.
+These are remarkably weak arguments, even by TFB's rather low standards.